edersoncorbari/edersoncorbari.github.io/_posts/2020-07-22-brazilian-electoral-history.md

 In Brazil there is a public organization responsible for the elections, called <a href="https://en.wikipedia.org/wiki/Superior_Electoral_Court" target="_blank">TSE</a>, that entity makes the data available as transparency to the population in a
 <a href="http://www.tse.jus.br/eleicoes/estatisticas/repositorio-de-dados-eleitorais-1/" target="_blank">Data Repository</a>.
 This data is available in CSV and TXT files, but without many standards.
 So we had the need to create a structure for this data and make ETL transformations, so that we can make analyzes from it.

-We currently process data on Brazilian elections for the following years: *2010, 2012, 2014, 2016, 2018*.
+We currently process data on brazilian elections for the following years: *2010, 2012, 2014, 2016, 2018*.
 The full import of every year totals *26.151.069* million lines in the database.

 So an architecture was created using the following technologies: